-Method 1.
-Launch Filmora on your Mac device, choose More Tools > Auto Reframe.
+Launch Filmora on your Mac device and choose Auto Reframe.

-Method 2.
 Launch Filmora and select Create Project.
-Drag the video clip to the Media area, right click on it and choose Auto Reframe from the pop-up menu.
+Drag the video clip to the Media area, right-click and choose Auto Reframe from the pop-up menu.
 The clip will be automatically added to the Auto Reframe tool.